 Some features in this app bring it on par with the best of the best but then, the unavailability of features like two-factor authentication and item sharing hurt its position.

-Apart from usernames, passwords, and credit card info, users can also stores contact info, addresses, notes and images in the vault.
+Apart from usernames, passwords, and credit card info, users can also store contact info, addresses, notes, and images in the vault.

 Another feature this app impressed us with was its support for offline apps.
-Meaning, it can store passwords for offline applications too and with its autofill feature, logging in is just as easy as with online apps and sites.
+This means that it can store passwords for offline applications too and with its autofill feature, logging in is just as easy as with online apps and sites.

 Kaspersky currently offers very simplified price plans;

-- Free: This is one of the better free password managers available today but it has the only restriction; it allows only 15 password entries.
+- Free: This is one of the better free password managers available today but it has only one restriction; it allows only 15 password entries.

 - Supported Platforms: Android, iOS, Mac, Windows